 Now we can understand why the question-and-answer method is such an effective variant of conversation: it clearly is a method for actualizing conversation and for promoting a questioning attitude in the children.
 Active participation in learning usually is characteristic of a lesson in which conversation and question-andanswer are the form and method, respectively, of presenting the content.
-An observer of a lesson quickly notices how the pupils' participation changes between moments when the teacher presents knowledge and when he is busy clarifying and questioning.
-In the former attention fluctuates while in the latter intensive learning activities are evident.
+An observer of a lesson quickly notices how the pupils' participation changes between moments when the teacher presents knowledge, and when he/she is busy clarifying and questioning.
+In the former, attention fluctuates, while in the latter intensive learning activities are evident.

-Asking questions directs an appeal to the pupils to enter into conversation by means of their answers.
+Asking questions directs an appeal to the pupils to enter conversation by means of their answers.
 An example of a lesson in religion can illustrate how conversation or discussion is effectively activated by means of the question-and-answer method.
-In a lesson about the offering on Moriah, the teacher wants to bring to light the deeper meaning of the story by asking the class penetrating questions that are directed to its essentials.
-In terms of questions, he will discuss all readings with the children and by clarifying their answers penetrate to the deeper truth of the Bible's story, namely, what Christ's sacrifice on the Cross refers to.
-By asking penetrating questions such as: "Why is the ram an image of Christ?" they are lead to the concept "substitution" and to the realization that the event reflects God's love for Christ since what He had kept Abraham from sacrificing his son, he had paid for himself.
+In a lesson about the offering on Moriah, the teacher wants to bring to light the deeper meaning of the story by asking the class penetrating questions which are directed to its essentials.
+In terms of questions, he/she will discuss all readings with the children and, by clarifying their answers, penetrate to the deeper truth of the Bible's story, namely, what Christ's sacrifice on the Cross refers to.
+By asking penetrating questions such as: "Why is the ram an image of Christ?," they are led to the concept "substitution" and to the realization that the event reflects God's love for Christ, since what He had kept Abraham from sacrificing his son, he had paid for himself.

-Conversation, put into action by question-and-answer, thus is the primary form of this lesson.
-The popular method of narration also includes the possibility of implementing conversation as a ground form.
+Conversation, put into action by question-and-answer, thus, is the primary form of this lesson.
+The popular method of narration also includes the possibility of implementing conversation as a groundform.
 Characteristic of this method is that facts are communicated by talking about things with the children while they listen.
-If the teacher applies the method of narration such that problems arise during his narrating and are evident to the children, this will create a questioning attitude in them and stimulate them to participate by means of questions or comments.
-In these moments conversation is put into action.
+If the teacher applies the method of narration such that problems arise during his/her narrating, and are evident to the children, this will create a questioning attitude in them and stimulate them to participate by means of questions or comments.
+In these moments, conversation is put into action.

-When ought the teacher use conversation as a ground form?
-We have already stated that in fact it is used in every lesson.
-Although in the choice of the ground form or forms for a particular lesson, the teacher ought never be restrained by rigid prescriptions and ultimately it is a matter of a personal and somewhat intuitive choice, still it appears that certain guidelines can be laid down regarding the choice of conversation as a lesson form.
-One can accept that the unique nature of the learning material of a particular subject has relevance for the choice of the forms, and specifically regarding the use of conversation.
-Should it not be more desirable for a biology teacher in a lesson about mammals to show the class a real live example, e.g., a rabbit, rather than presenting the content (mammal) by describing it to the children?
-In such a lesson, example as form is primary and thus conversation is secondary.
+When ought the teacher use conversation as a ground-form?
+We have already stated that, in fact, it is used in every lesson.
+Although, in the choice of the ground-form(s) for a lesson, the teacher ought never be restrained by rigid prescriptions and, ultimately, it is a matter of a personal and somewhat intuitive choice; still, it appears that certain guidelines can be laid down regarding the choice of conversation as a lesson form.
+One can accept that the unique nature of the learning material of a subject has relevance for the choice of the forms and, specifically, regarding the use of conversation.
+Should it not be more desirable for a biology teacher, in a lesson about mammals, to show the class a real live example, e.g., a rabbit, rather than presenting the content (mammal) by describing it to the children?
+In such a lesson, example, as form, is primary and, thus, conversation is secondary.
 In a lesson about religion, in contrast, priority is given to conversation because of the unique nature of the content.
-Biblical learning material is the carrier of a deeper meaning that the teacher of religion has to reveal in each lesson.
-The testimony of Christ in the Scriptures is the central notion that generally gives meaning to its content.
-At the heart of the Bible's content lies the fundamental motifs, namely, creation, the Fall and redemption by Jesus Christ.
+Biblical learning material is the carrier of a deeper meaning which the teacher of religion must reveal in each lesson.
+The testimony of Christ in the Scriptures is the central notion which generally gives meaning to its content.
+At the heart of the Bible's content lies the fundamental motifs, i.e., creation, the Fall and redemption by Jesus Christ.